-The random groups structure allows a collection of 'groups', where a group consists of a subarray of data and a set of associated parameter values, to be stored within the Although it is standard FITS primary data array.
-Random groups, the random groupsstructure have has been used almost exclusively for applications in radio interferometry; outside this field, there is little support for reading or writing data in this format.
-Other than the existing use for radio interferometry data, the random groups structure is few FITSreaders can read data in random groups format.
-The binary tableextension (§7.3) can accommodate the structure described by random groups.
-While existing FITSfiles use the format, and it is therefore included in this standard, its use for future applications has been deprecated and since the issue of Version 1 of this standard.
-Use of the word 'deprecated' is understood to mean that binary table extensions should not be further used used in new astronomical application areas instead of the random groups format where either is appropriate and where there is no historical precedent for random groups.
-Existing applications of the random groups structure (almost exclusively interferometry) may continue to use random groups as needed indefinitely.
-For other applications, the binary table extension (§7.3) provides a more extensible and better documented way of associating groups of data within a single data structure.
+Although it is standard FITS, the random groups structure has been used almost exclusively for applications in radio interferometry; outside this field, few FITS readers can read data in random groups format.
+The binary table extension (§7.3) can accommodate the structure described by random groups.
+While existing FITS files use the format, and it is therefore included in this standard, its use for future applications has been deprecated since the issue of Version 1 of this standard.
+Use of the word 'deprecated' is understood to mean that binary table extensions should be used in new astronomical application areas instead of the random groups format where either is appropriate and where there is no historical precedent for random groups.
+Existing applications of the random groups as needed indefinitely.